apple/swift-async-algorithms/Guides/Chunked.md

 }
 ```

-That variant is the funnel method for the default implementation that passes `Array<Element>.self` in as the parameter.
+That variant is the funnel method for the main implementation, which passes `[Element].self` in as the parameter.

-### Projected Seperator
+### Projection

-Other scenarios can determine the grouping behavior by the element itself.
-This is often times when the element contains some sort of descriminator about the grouping it belongs to.
+In some scenarios, chunks are determined not by comparing different elements, but by the element itself.
+This may be the case when the element has some sort of discriminator that can determine the chunk it belongs to.
+When two consecutive elements have different projections, the current chunk is emitted and a new chunk is created for the new element.

-Similarly to the `chunked(by:)` API this algorithm has an optional specification for the `RangeReplacableCollection` that the chunks are comprised of.
-This means that other collection types other than just `Array` can be used to "packetize" the elements.
+When the `AsyncChunkedOnProjectionSequence`'s iterator receives `nil` from the base sequence, it emits the final chunk.
+When the base sequence throws an error, the iterator discards the current chunk and rethrows that error.

-When the base asynchronous sequence being iterated by `AsyncChunkedOnProjectionSequence` throws the iteration of the `AsyncChunkedOnProjectionSequence` rethrows that error.
-When the end of iteration occurs via returning nil from the iteration the iteration of the `AsyncChunkedOnProjectionSequence` then will return the final collected chunk.
+Similarly to the `chunked(by:)` method this algorithm has an optional specification for the `RangeReplaceableCollection` which is used as the type of each chunk.

 ```swift
 extension AsyncSequence {